-Spectacular, airy and light mango mousse cake made with fresh mango.
-A cake bursting with flavor, refreshing and rather easy to make.
+A spectacular, airy, and light mango mousse cake made with fresh mango.
+It is bursting with flavor, refreshing, and rather easy to make.

-Today's mango mousse cake recipe is a rather new discovery.
+Today's mango mousse cake recipe is amazing!
 I happened to make this lovely mango mousse dessert not long ago, and shortly after that, I thought that the mango dessert would make a lovely filling for a mango mousse cake as well.

 And it did.
 We loved the cake even more than we loved the simple dessert!